 I have been honored to be a teacher at the Martha Pullen School of Art Fashion over a dozen times, and an author of heirloom and hand smocking articles in Sew Beautiful magazine and other Martha Pullen publications since 1993.
 Martha has been a dear friend and supporter to me during all these years.
 I am also an occasional contributor to Classic Sewing, a magazine by Hoffman Media.

-I live in Indianapolis with my husband, Mike, and our bulldog, Russell.
+I live in Indianapolis with my husband, Mike.
 We have two lovely grown daughters that you probably watched grow up in Sew Beautiful magazine as they modeled my smocking designs, back in those handwork days.
-Now my granddaughter Harriet is the first in a new generation to enjoy the fruits of my labor from those days long ago, as well as today's creations.
+Now my granddaughters Harriet and Violet are the first in a new generation to enjoy the fruits of my labor from those days long ago, as well as today's creations.